opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Using Chunks when Rendering Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are using the OpenToonz render farm, it is possible to divide a task into chunks so that each computer of the farm will render a section of the same render task (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).
+If you are using the OpenToonz render farm, it's possible to divide a task into chunks so that each computer of the farm will render a section of the same render task (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).

-The default value for the chunk size, expressed in number of frames, can be set using the Render Task Chunk Size in the Preferences > General page.
-If the default value is higher than the duration in frames of the submitted scene, automatically the value will be equal to the duration in frames of the scene.
+The default value for the chunk size (expressed in number of frames) can be set using the **Render Task Chunk Size** in the Preferences > General pane.
+If the default value is higher than the duration (in frames) of the submitted scene, the value will be automatically adjusted to be equal to the duration of the scene.

-Once a task is submitted, it is possible to change the chuck size by editing the related value in the task properties.
+Once a task is submitted, it's possible to change the chunk size by editing the related value in the task properties.

 When a task is divided into chunks, each task is represented in the task tree as sub-tasks.

-If you are not using the OpenToonz render farm, dividing the task in chunks not only is useless, but it slows down the rendering process as well.
-For this reason it is suggested to use a very high Render Task Chunk Size value in the Preferences (e.g. 1000).
+Render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).

-.. note:: The chunk size is relevant only when animation are rendered as sequences of full-color images, for example in TIF or TGA format.
+If you are not using the OpenToonz render farm, dividing the task into chunks is not only useless, but it slows down the rendering process as well.
+For this reason it's suggested to use a high **Render Task Chunk Size** value (e.g. 1000) in the Preferences > General pane.

-render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).
+.. note:: Chunk size is relevant only when animations are rendered as image sequences (for example in TIF or TGA formats).

 .. |preview_settings_dialog| image:: /_static/rendering/preview_settings_dialog.png
 .. |compare| image:: /_static/rendering/compare.png